kha-dija1/emotionDetection_withMachineLearning/README.md

 This project consists of detecting the emotion in the images and also in videos using a Machine Learning algorithm (SVM).
 # Dataset

-I used 2 datasets: the FEED dataset and the CK dataset, both of them contain folders for the 7 emotions. \n For the CK dataset : \n
+I used 2 datasets: the FEED dataset and the CK dataset, both of them contain folders for the 7 emotions.
+For the CK dataset :
 0 : Anger
 1 : Disgust
 2 : Fear